JBKahn/flake8-print/README.rst

 Flake8 print plugin
 ==================

-Check for pdb;idbp imports and set traces.
+Check for Print statements in python files.
+Currently gives false positives of doc strings and mult line strings.
+Lots of work to do.

 This module provides a plugin for ``flake8``, the Python code checker.